 The links below point to one file containing the complete text, all figures and tables etc.

-As are some of my publications this is available in three forms:
+As are most of my publications this is available in more than one form: